rackerlabs/genestack/docs/monitoring-info.md

 * ### MariaDB/MySQL Exporter:
 Genestack uses a couple different database solutions to run OpenStack or just for general storage capabilities, the most prominent of them is MySQL or more specifically within Genestack MariaDB and Galera.
 When installing [MariaDB](infrastructure-mariadb.md) as part of Genestack's workflow it is default to enable metrics which deploys its own service monitor as part of the [mariadb-operator](https://mariadb-operator.github.io/mariadb-operator/latest/) helm charts.
-This is great if you have already installed Prometheus, if not the MariaDB deploy with fail, or if are fine with potentially disrupting database services if you have a need to update metrics collection separately.
+This is great if you have already installed Prometheus, if not the MariaDB deploy will fail and there may be other potential database disrupting issues if you have a need to update metrics settings alone.
 It is encouraged to install the [Mysql Exporter](prometheus-mysql-exporter.md) as a separate exporter that can be updated without having to run MariaDB deploy/update commands.
 The [mysql-exporter](https://github.com/prometheus/mysqld_exporter) is provided by the prometheus organization and is also what's used within the MariaDB Operator.
 When installed separately via the Genestack [Mysql Exporter](prometheus-mysql-exporter.md) installation instructions the [prometheus-mysql-exporter](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus-mysql-exporter) helm charts are used.
 The mysql-exporter provides many important metrics related to the overall health and operation of your MariaDB/Galera cluster.
 You can view more details about what's exported in the [mysqld-exporter README](https://github.com/prometheus/mysqld_exporter?tab=readme-ov-file#mysql-server-exporter-).